 Read our full Honor Band 5 review

-If you're aiming to develop healthier habits and want a device that will give you a gentle nudge to get there, the Fitbit Inspire 2 could be the best fitness tracker for you.
-It's not overly complex but has all the essential features to keep you moving and motivated and is extremely simple to use.
+If you're aiming to develop healthier habits and want a device that will give you a gentle nudge to get there, the Fitbit Inspire 3 could be the best fitness tracker for you.
+It's not overly complex, but has all the essential features to keep you moving and motivated and is extremely simple to use.

-It's controlled entirely through its responsive touchscreen and single side button and will monitor your activity and heart rate all day (with alerts when you hit your goals, and features an updated sensor array.
+It'll also provide haptic alerts when you hit your goals, and features an updated sensor array.
 There are over 20 workout modes, and several will start tracking automatically when the fitness tracker detects that you've begun exercising.

 Read our full Fitbit Inspire 3 review

 The latest addition to Xiaomi's rapidly expanding line of excellent fitness trackers, the Xiaomi Mi Smart Band 6 is super affordable and packed with many features you'd expect to find on a much more expensive device.

 The display is super bright, and in our tests, we found it very responsive to even the lightest of touches.
 If you sometimes struggle to make your data on small screens, the OLED technology used here makes a world of difference.

 It's a shame there's no onboard GPS for tracking runs, walks and bike rides.
 Like many budget-friendly fitness trackers, it piggybacks on your phone's positioning system, but it means you can't leave your handset at home when working out.
 Otherwise, this is one of the best fitness trackers around if you're looking for something slim and light.

 Read our full Xiaomi Mi Smart Band 6 review

 How to choose the best fitness tracker for you